 The answer to this one is slightly longer.
 We try to host as many versions of games as we can, within reason.
 If a game is small (in storage, not necessarily in playable content), we may just include as many versions as possible.
 For larger games, we only host those that have a noticeable gameplay difference from other versions.
 Examples of this include a rework of sounds, game layout, or strategies.
 Note that if we have multiple versions of a game available for download, they will be listed in ascending order, that is oldest to newest, on the game's info page, or in the case of only one or two extra versions, as subsections of the main game's info.

 Betas are a definite yes, especially because of the often dramatic changes from version to version.
 If we can find a beta of a game with gameplay changes from other betas or the final release, then we'll get it posted.
+Do note however, that when we talk about beta games, we mean beta versions of fully released games, not games that are still under active testing.
+See the below section on why we don't host brand new games for more info on this.

 We don't particularly care if a game has bugs.
 We don't even care if its more likely to crash than let you finish the first level.
 Its a game, and it deserves to be hosted.
 That said, we make no guarantees that any of the games in the archive will work as described, that you will be able to play them, or that they won't cause your computer to do strange and/or unexpected things.